IVI-M/R-Ottawa/README.md

 ### News:

 2020-05-03:
-- YouTube channel created: ['Learning R together" (Building  Data Science Apps from the scratch - together)](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl).
+- YouTube channel created: ['Learning R together" (Building  Data Science Apps from the scratch)](https://www.youtube.com/playlist?list=PLUogPW3t8g0RFvDGyKo1murnQUaSJxEPl).
 If you missed a session, you can watch it there.
-The session transcripts are posted in  [ R101 ](101.md).
+The session transcripts are posted in  [ R101](101.md).

 2020-04-28: